Limit theory for point processes in manifolds: Introduction

-In fact, our methods often work in still greater generality.
-Most of the examples considered in \cite{BY2, PeEJP, PeBer, PY1, PY4, Yubk} have $\xi$ stabilizing, i.e. locally determined in some sense, and it should be possible to adapt our methods to most of these examples.
+In fact, our methods should work in still greater generality.
+Most of the examples considered in \cite{BY2,PeEJP,PeBer,PY1,PY4,Yubk} have $\xi$ stabilizing, that is, they are locally determined in some sense, and it should be possible to adapt our methods to most of these examples.
 For example, we anticipate that our methods can be extended to establish the limit theory for the total edge length and other stabilizing functionals of the Delaunay and Voronoi graphs on random point sets in manifolds.
 We also expect that our methods extend to give the limit theory of statistics of germ-grain models, coverage processes and random sequential adsorption models generated by data on manifolds.
-Moreover, we anticipate that the theory presented here can be modified to establish limit theorems for generalized spacing statistics based on $k$ nearest neighbor distances for random points in a manifold, including estimators of relative entropy such as those considered in \cite{BPY}, although these involve consideration of non-translation invariant $\xi$ so they do not automatically fall within the scope of this paper.
+Moreover, we anticipate that the theory presented here can be modified to establish limit theorems for generalized spacing statistics based on $k$ nearest neighbor distances for random points in a manifold, including estimators of relative entropy such as those considered in \cite{BPY}, although these involve consideration of nontranslation invariant~$\xi$ so they do not automatically fall within the scope of this paper.

+In many examples the functional $\xi(y,\Y)$ is determined by inter-point distances in the vicinity of $y$.
+For $\M$ an arbitrary Riemannian manifold, it may be possible to derive similar limit results for such $\xi$ using the geodesic distance rather than the extrinsic distance in $\R^d$ (by the Nash embedding theorem, such $\M$ can always be embedded into some $\R^d$).
+However, this lies beyond the scope of the present paper.